 Nutrition care is an integrated part of any ICU treatment(1).
-Nevertheless there are several aspects of nutritional care where little consensus exists and where practical implementation may vary between ICUs(2).
+Nevertheless, there are several aspects of nutritional care where little consensus exists and where practical implementation may vary between ICUs(2).
 Disagreement exist about the tolerable energy deficit(3), the route of administration(4), the actual energy needs(5), the composition of artificial nutrition given and the role of specific nutrients such as glutamine(6), arginine, omega-3 fat or micronutrients.
+(7-9)

 An ICU patient presents a number of nutritional challenges.
-The case mix of patients admitted may range from those admitted electively after major elective surgery to those admitted as emergencies after some surgical catastrophe, major trauma, sepsis or respiratory failure(10, 11).
-New challenges arise with new infectious diseases needing prolonged ICU care such as H1N1, SARS and COVID-19.
+The case mix of patients admitted may range from those admitted electively after major elective surgery to those admitted as emergencies after some surgical catastrophe, major trauma, sepsis or respiratory failure (10,11).

 About 30% of all patients in hospital are undernourished (7, 8).
-The majority of these patients are already undernourished when admitted to hospital and in many patients undernutrition develops further while in hospital (12).
-It has been shown that a relevant energy deficit develops usually in the first week in the ICU and is related to an increased complication rat(13).
+The majority of these patients are already undernourished when admitted to hospital and in many patients, undernutrition develops further while in hospital (12).
+It has been shown that a relevant energy deficit develops usually in the first week in the ICU and is related to an increased complication rate(13).
 Nevertheless, recent data indicate that 70% of measured energy expenditure is associated with best outcome in ICU patients(14).
 Nutrition care guidelines in ICU were developed and published in 2019 (1) including progressive nutrition over several days during ICU stay and they recommend higher protein supply than previously reported.